“A home without a dog? How does that work?” –Brad Bevill

 ADOPT A DOG

 Hondo is legitimately one of the sweetest and most balanced dogs we’ve ever worked with.
-He is a 1-2 year old, beautiful mutt and weighs ~30 pounds.
+He is a young, beautiful mixed breed and weighs ~30 pounds.
 He was rescued from a San Antonio shelter fresh off the streets.
 He was in pretty rough shape medically, but it did not stop his happy-go-lucky spirit from shining through.
 While he can be somewhat aloof and disconnected at times, he is a very easy going dog who could fit in with almost any family.

 Send us an email to find out how to adopt Hondo!